 A warning is displayed if non-FIPS protocols are configured on an PPS FIPS enabled device.
 However, these protocols are not disabled as they may be required for other use cases such as for the MAC authentication bridge.

 Entries are made in the Events logs to show that FIPS level 1 support is enabled.

-Figure 502: Events Log Entries for FIPS Level 1 required cipher suites, you cannot access the device.
-If this happens to an administrator account, you can no longer administer or configure the system.
+Figure 512: Events Log Entries for FIPS Level 1

 Turning Off FIPS Level 1 Support from the Serial Console